 Bureau of Intelligence and Analysis

-Management responsibility for implementing data and information fusion and facilitating the sharing of homeland security-related and crime-related information and intelligence.
-BIA manages the overarching process of coordinating the flow of information across all bureaus of the department and across all levels and sectors of government and private industry.
+The Bureau of Intelligence and Analysis manages the overarching process of coordinating the flow of information across all bureaus of the department and across all levels and sectors of government and private industry.
 Bureau efforts support risk-based, information-driven decision making and addresses immediate and/or threat-related circumstances and events by producing real-time, actionable intelligence products.

 The Bureau mission is to improve the ability to prevent criminal activity and safeguard our homeland.
-The Boston Police Department, through BIA, is the managing authority of the Boston Regional Intelligence Center – a Department of Homeland Security designated urban area fusion center.
+The Boston Police Department, through BIA, is the managing authority of the Boston Regional Intelligence Center – a nationally recognized urban area fusion center.

 Boston Regional Intelligence Center (BRIC)